Spanish is a romance language that has its roots in vulgar Latin, a dialect spoken by the Roman working class around 1700 years ago.

 Spanish speakers can learn English relatively easily compared to, say, Mandarin.

 But the accent can create problems in being understood.

 When looking to modify your accent, consider that English has more vowel sounds than Spanish.

 English also a few different consonant sounds that don’t exist in Spanish at all.

 The rhythm of a language must also be taken into account, and speed.

 What ISN’T Spanish Accent Modification?

-On top of accent, there are other factors to consider, such as grammatical structure, sentence structure, how verbs are used, and where.
+On top of accent, there are other factors to consider, such as grammatical structure, sentence structure, and how and where verbs are used.